backdrop-contrib/slick/README.txt

 to register ones.
 Clear the cache once.
 See slick.api.php for more info on skins.
 See \Drupal\slick\SlickSkinInterface.

-Other skins are available at http://dgo.to/slick_extras Some extras skins are WIP which may not work as expected.
+Other skins are available at http://dgo.to/slick_extras Some extra skins are WIP which may not work as expected.

 GRID